 LITE 5035.
 THEORY OF THE NOVEL.
 Three credit hours.
 Three hours of lecture per week.
+Prerequisite: 9 credits in LITE, ESPA or INGL.

-The development of the novel as a literary genre, emphasizing texts from the Baroque to the present; comparative analysis of narratology theories and representatives novels.
+The development of the novel as a literary genre, emphasizing texts from the baroque to the present; a comparative analysis of narratology theories and representative novels.

 LITE 5050.
 CONTEMPORARY LITERARY CRITICISM.
 Three credit hours.
-Three hours of lectures per week.
+Three hours of lecture per week.
+Prerequisite: 9 credits in LITE, ESPA or INGL.